 - An assessment of privacy risks related to linkage of Researcher-collected data to additional data.
 The Researcher will need to describe the potential privacy risks in performing the proposed linkage.
 This will be done through an appendix to the Data Access Request which includes items common in a Privacy Impact Assessment.

 - Informed consent or its waiver: the Researcher will need to provide evidence of written, informed consent to link the Researcher-collected data for the specified research purposes.
 If consent has not been obtained, the Researcher will need to provide an explanation and a justification for why consent should be viewed as impracticable.
+For more information, visit our Consent form requirements page.

 It is recommended that Researchers submit the aforementioned additional requirements to PopData prior to data collection or pursuit of the research project, so that PopData, together with the Data Stewards, can ensure the relevant information is collected according to a suitable process for subsequent Data Access Requests.